christophherr/prometheus/README.md

     Four Stylelint rules were changed to allow including the HTML resets and the Genesis structure; one additional rule was changed because Stylelint can't autofix it, yet.
 12. If you are using VS Code, you can automatically format CSS and JavaScript files with Prettier (e.g. using the `prettier-eslint` and `prettier-stylelint` extensions).
 13. If Javascript ES5 style is required, please replace the files with copies from Genesis Sample.
+14. The functionality of Gary Jones' [genesis-js-no-js](https://github.com/GaryJones/genesis-js-no-js) has been added/enqueued to the theme in order to help prevent a flash of the desktop menu on mobile devices.
+    It can be deactivated by commenting out the line `functions/no-js.php` in the nonadmin files autoloader.
+    If you need ES5 JavaScript syntax, please deactivate the feature and use Gary's plugin.

 ## Installation Instructions